Sir Henry Stephenson, 1st Baronet

 Sir Henry Kenyon Stephenson, 1st Baronet DSO (16 August 1865 – 20 September 1947) was a British Liberal politician and businessman.
+He was the founding Treasurer, and later Pro-Chancellor, of the University of Sheffield.
 His father was Henry Stephenson.

 Career

 Stephenson was born into a family of Typefounders in Sheffield.
 He became the chairman and managing director of Stephenson, Blake & Co Ltd, (1927) and later the Chair of the Sheffield Gas Company.
-He became the treasurer of the University College of Sheffield, and later the first treasurer of its successor, the University of Sheffield.
+He became the treasurer of the University College of Sheffield, and later the founding treasurer of its successor, the University of Sheffield.

 Stephenson joined the Liberal Party and was elected to Sheffield City Council, becoming lord mayor in 1908–09 and again in 1910–11.
 In 1910, he also became the pro-chancellor of the University of Sheffield, succeeding Sir Frederick Mappin.

 He had been an officer in the Territorial Force for many years and was Sheffield University's representative on the West Riding Territorial Association.
 He had been awarded the Volunteer Decoration, held the substantive rank of major from 1898 and the honorary rank of lieutenant-colonel.
 On the outbreak of World War I he was officer commanding 8th West Riding Battery in the III West Riding Brigade, Royal Field Artillery (the 'Sheffield Artillery').
 Appointed to command the 1/IV West Riding Brigade, RFA, he took it to the Western Front in April 1915.
 He was awarded the Distinguished Service Order and twice Mentioned in dispatches.

 At the 1918 general election, he became the first Member of Parliament for the Sheffield Park constituency, holding the seat as a National Liberal in 1922, but dropping to a distant third place in 1923.
-He served as High Sheriff of Derbyshire in 1932.He also served as Master Cutler in 1919 and later retired to Hassop Hall.
+He served as High Sheriff of Derbyshire in 1932.
+He also served as Master Cutler in 1919 and later retired to Hassop Hall.
 In 1936 he was created a Baronet, of Hassop Hall in the County of Derby.